jaredjbeck/jaredjbeck.github.io/publications.md

 * **Beck, J.**, D. Li, S. Johnson, D. Rogers, T. Givnish, and D. Waller.
 Spatial- and phylogenetic-scale determine the influence of functional traits and evolutionary relatedness on plant community assembly.
 * Mckone, M., E. Williams, and **J. Beck**.
 20-year changes in taxonomic and phylogenetic plant diversity across a series of prairie restorations.
 * **Beck, J.** and T. Givnish.
 Spatial patterns reveal fine-scale habitat partitioning among spring-flowering forest herbs.
-* **Beck, J.** and D. Waller.
+* **Beck, J.**.
 Variation in the strength of plant-soil feedbacks among temperate forest herbs.
+* **Beck, J.**.
+A coexistence conundrum?
+Examining the comparative physiology and spatial distribution of co-occurring congeners, *Hylodesmum glutinosum* and *H. nudiflorum*.